-Group materiality for planning purposes is based on last year's gross expenditure and is set at £9.8 million, which equates to 2% of gross expenditure.
-We will review gross expenditure on receipt of draft accounts for 2019-20, and assess whether we are required to updated this calculated group materiality.
+Group materiality for planning purposes is based on last year's adjusted gross expenditure and is set at £10.0 million (2019-20: £9.8 million, 2%), which equates to 2% of this expenditure total.
+We will review gross expenditure on receipt of draft accounts for 2020-21, and assess whether we are required to update our group materiality.